david-cako/toggl-hammer/README.md

 Get your toggl API key from your account settings page and add it as an environment variable to your `.bashrc` or `.bash_profile` (macOS).

     export TOGGL_API_KEY=[YOUR KEY HERE]

+And then use pip from parent directory to install:

+    pip install toggl_hammer

+##Usage:

+toggl\_hammer may be invoked with or without a "week range" argument, defaulting to 2 weeks:

+    toggl_hammer [week range]

+Exit with `ctrl + c`.